fiercefire/Library-Website/_posts/2025-09-11-Library-Card-Rant.md

 Which is super duper lame of them.
 I orginally wanted to go visit becuase people were telling how large and pretty it is.
 And yet they somehow don't want to participate in universal borrowing like other California public libraries?
 You cannot tell me they don't have enough money.
 Do they think that people are going to come from afar and steal all the books from locals?
 They even have the audacity to say that non-residents can purchase a card for a $100 A YEAR?!?
 A Year?!?!?
 Like wow omg I am so grateful for your generosity City of Cerritos
-:unamused:.
+&#128530;.
 So fuck em I am not visiting out of principal.

 <br>